VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Methodology

-\textbf{Resulting Dataset.} Applying our Generate-then-Verify framework yields \ours, a dataset of 20{,}351 verified multiple-choice QA pairs spanning 20 arXiv categories.
-Each QA instance consists of a question, multiple-choice options, the correct answer, the associated figure, its caption, and the reasoning generated by \(M_{\text{vision}}\).
+\textbf{Resulting Dataset.} Applying our Cross-Modal Verification framework yields \ours, a dataset of 20{,}272 quality-controlled QA pairs spanning 20 arXiv categories.
+Each QA instance consists of a question, multiple-choice options, the correct answer, the associated figure, and its caption.
+We release the full 20{,}272 QA pairs as a training resource; downstream effectiveness is evaluated exclusively on external benchmarks (\S\ref{subsec:training}).
+For both training and evaluation, models receive the figure, its caption, the question, and the options as input, and are expected to predict the correct answer.
+This input design mirrors how readers naturally examine a scientific figure alongside its caption (our visual-dependence check helps ensure that the caption alone is insufficient to answer each question).
 Table~\ref{tab:filtering-funnel} shows the filtering statistics at each step.

-The high filtering rates reflect our quality-first design: only 3.0\% of atomic claims successfully produce QA pairs that pass the verification stage.
-Small-scale human evaluation reveals why: in generation, some authors' claims are too vague or lack sufficient grounding, requiring additional paper content beyond the extracted context to formulate valid QA pairs; in text-based filtering, while providing captions during QA pair generation mitigates \emph{outside-knowledge} errors (E4), this introduces \emph{non-visual} questions (E3) answerable from caption alone; in vision-based filtering, most rejected questions have answers not derivable from the figure, corresponding to \emph{incorrectly visually grounded} (E1) and \emph{outside-knowledge} (E4) errors, though model limitations over-filter a portion of valid instances.
-Detailed filtering analysis is provided in Appendix~\ref*{app:filtering-analysis}, and further dataset analysis is provided in Section~\ref{sec:exp}.
+The retention rate is low (3.0\%) because generating correct, visually grounded QA pairs from figure-citing paragraphs alone is inherently challenging, as confirmed by our small-scale case study of rejected QA pairs (Appendix~\ref{app:filtering-analysis}).
+For example, claims in figure-citing paragraphs are often vague, making them unsuitable for generating QA pairs.
+Our ablation study (\S\ref{subsec:ablation}) shows that this conservative design is effective, with each additional filtering step yielding clear downstream improvements.
+Human verification further confirms that the majority of rejected QA pairs are indeed erroneous (Appendix~\ref{app:filtering-analysis}).
+Further dataset analysis is provided in Section~\ref{sec:exp}.